csudigitalhumanities/cleveland-historical-style-guide/README.md

 # II.
 Voice
 Cleveland Historical is a reference resource that bears some similarities to an encyclopedia but is emphatically *not* an encyclopedia.
 Cleveland Historical is an academic publication that bears some similarities to an historical journal but is just as emphatically *not* that either.
 Cleveland Historical writers have well-founded opinions on historical topics but Cleveland Historical does *not* publish opinion columns.

-We write for *the public*, broadly-defined.
-Our audience is well-informed but not necessarily "well-educated."

-Cleveland Historical is written in a pre-Gonzo journalistic magazine style.

-Writing in the first person is not allowed.
+Cleveland Historical is written in a journalistic magazine style – or "feature style" – but with _constraints_ relating to our broader mission as an historical resource.
+For example, unlike in a typical feature, writing in the first person is not allowed.
 Your story is based on your research and not on your personal experience.

-Writers on Cleveland Historical are expected to present their research in a serious, professional manner, while avoiding jargon, critical theory, etc.

-Puns are for nerds.
-But not the kind of nerds we are.

-Comedic irony is prohibited.
-Dramatic irony is allowed but not necessarily encouraged.
-Existential irony is pointless.

-Sarcasm is totally appropriate and never misunderstood.

-We dip our toes in nostalgia, but refuse to soak in it.

-Metaphors are allowed.

-If you want to be funny you might prefer to publish your writing on a personal blog or social media profile, or in a style guide for a public history project.
+Likewise, while humor is an effective method for capturing reader attention – and even for bolstering persuasive argumentation – it is generally not appropriate in our context to write a story that can be described as "funny."
+We also want to avoid _direct_ appeals to the readers' selective sentimentality for the past.
+If your story happens to evoke nostalgia in the reader, it should be as a natural by-product of excellent storytelling and not merely because you took them for an unchallenging stroll down memory lane.
+Slang and other colloquialisms should be used sparingly, if at all.
+Jargon should be avoided to the extent possible, but may be invoked to educate readers on ideas that are central to your narrative.
+As such, a building may be described as "a fine example of the Second Empire architectural style" but you probably should not go on to ponder "the liminality of francophile entablature design."
+In most other regards, our style is similar to a standard feature style.
+You should include rich detail and description, utilizing a variety of literary devices, and carefully structuring your argument around a well-considered interpretation of the available facts.
+Writers are encouraged to develop their own distinct voice within the guidelines provided herein.

 ## A. Authority
 Cleveland Historical stories should serve as a reliable and trustworthy resource for historians and other researchers.
 This means documenting your sources and writing with precision.
 Your work should serve as a credible citation in academic journals and other scholarship.
 See the section *Citing Your Sources* below.
 That said, authors must take care not to weigh down compelling stories with *too much* information.